Non-Markovian Noise Suppression Simplified through Channel Representation: Twirling non-Markovian noise

-Our result for twirling non-Markovian noise has immediate implications for tackling general non-Markovian noise in QEC.
-While most QEC protocols are developed assuming Markovian noise~\cite{knillTheoryQuantumErrorcorrecting1997}, Bombin showed that single-shot QEC codes exhibit a noise threshold for quantum memory under stochastic noise that is spatially local but permits arbitrary classical temporal correlation~\cite{bombin2016resilience}.
-However, the arguments there cannot be directly extended to noise with quantum correlation (coherence) over time, and thus cannot address the most general form of non-Markovian noise.
-Using the non-Markovian noise twirling introduced above, we can transform any non-Markovian noise into stochastic noise with classical temporal correlation.
+Our result for twirling non-Markovian noise has direct implications for QEC under temporally correlated noise.
+In standard QEC, reliable syndrome extraction usually requires several rounds of syndrome measurements, so temporal correlations between different rounds of syndrome measurement outcomes can strongly affect the decoding performance~\cite{dennisTopologicalQuantumMemory2002}.
+Single-shot QEC provides a different route: by using redundant syndrome information, or meta-checks, it can infer and control measurement error from a single round of syndrome extraction.
+Bomb\'{i}n proved that such single-shot QEC codes exhibit a threshold for quantum memory under stochastic noise that is spatially local while allowing arbitrary classical temporal correlations~\cite{bombin2016resilience}.
+The non-Markovian Pauli-twirling protocol introduced above transforms arbitrary non-Markian noise into stochastic Pauli noise with only classical temporal correlations.
+Therefore, after twirling, the resulting noise falls into the class of temporally correlated stochastic noise covered by Bomb\'{i}n's single-shot QEC threshold result.
 In the context of preserving quantum memory, the additional random Pauli gates introduced during twirling can be merged with the gates required for implementing the QEC circuit~\cite{wallmanNoiseTailoringScalable2016} and thus will not introduce much gate overhead and also come with no sampling overhead.
 Therefore, we are able to extend results in Ref.~\cite{bombin2016resilience} to all possible non-Markovian noise, not just classically correlated ones, i.e. \emph{one can correct arbitrary non-Markovian noise by combining non-Markovian noise Pauli twirling with single-shot QEC.}